 Child Support

 Under Thai law both parents are bound to financially support their children until they reach legal adulthood.
-The amount of child support is typically set by the parents in a written agreement or by a court order and it covers expenses such as food and shelter, clothing, medical expenses and education.
+The amount of Thailand child support is typically set by the parents in a written agreement or by a court order and it covers expenses such as food and shelter, clothing, medical expenses and education.

 Fathers who want to acquire parental rights and responsibilities for their children in Thailand must undergo the legitimization process.
 This involves acknowledging their child before a district office and having the father’s name added to the child’s birth certificate.
 After successful legitimation, a father can also receive inheritance rights just like he would in a marriage.